With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

 Never Forget a Tune-Up Again

 Annual air conditioner maintenance from Wallpe Heating & Cooling can make your unit more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to book your routine service!
+We also offer handy service agreements, so you won’t forget to plan your annual tune-up!